MMadadiAsl/Choice-satisfaction-model/README.md

 ## Usage

 - These codes reproduce the data used to generate the model predictions presented in the manuscript.
-Specifically, ```numerical_example - Fig4.cpp``` replicates the inverted U-shaped relationship between satisfaction and choice set size using the numerical probabilities reported in Table 2, as illustrated in Fig. 4. ```analytical_example.cpp``` reproduces choice satisfaction as a function of the optimal set size and missed choices, as shown in Figs. 5-7.
-Meanwhile, ```numerical_example - Fig8A1.cpp``` and ```numerical_example - Fig8A2.cpp``` reproduce the results presented in Fig. 8A1 and A2.
+Specifically, ```numerical_example - Fig4.cpp``` replicates the inverted U-shaped relationship between satisfaction and choice set size using the numerical probabilities reported in Table 2, as illustrated in Fig. 3. ```analytical_example.cpp``` reproduces choice satisfaction as a function of the optimal set size and missed choices, as shown in Figs. 4 and 5.
+Meanwhile, ```numerical_example - Fig6A1.cpp``` and ```numerical_example - Fig6A2.cpp``` reproduce the results presented in Fig. 6A1 and A2.
 The ```zip``` archive contains the Gnuplot command-line scripts used to generate the final versions of all figures presented in the manuscript.

 #### Compilation